xoors/design-guide/README.md

 ## Team Structure

-Guidelines for setting up the team structure are:
+The guidelines for setting up team structure are:

 + It must be organized by following the application design.
-+ The ideal size of the team should be between two to maximum nine people.
++ The ideal size of a team should be between two to maximum nine people.
 + Each team must be independent from each other.
 Interactions between teams are done through their established design contracts.
 + No duplication of ownership and responsibility between teams.
 Each team should own unique defined capabilities.
 + Cross-functional team of individuals who have the ability, knowledge and skills to manage end-to-end their appointed scope.
 + Organize team alignment based on products, avoid from defining it based on projects.

-Below diagram illustrates the high-level structure of teams with its cross dependencies.
+Below diagram illustrates the high-level team structure with its cross dependencies.

 ![Team Structure](docs/team-structure.png)